mackcross/umami_selection/genes/TAS1R1/phylogeny_TAS1R1/README.md

 # TAS1R1 Maximum Likelihood Phylogeny

 ## ALIGNMENT PREPARATION
-I saved copies of the alignments "trimmed_TAS1R1_dna_aligned_combined.fa" and "selected_removal_TAS1R1_dna_aligned_combined.fa" as nexus files which were stored in the ...TAS1R1/phylogeny/ directory for PAUP input.
+I saved copies of the alignments "trimmed_dna_aligned_combined_TAS1R1.fa" and "selected_removal_dna_aligned_combined_TAS1R1.fa" as nexus files which were stored in the ~/TAS1R1/phylogeny/ directory for PAUP input.
 I removed any symbols which were not underscores from the sequence names, as PAUP does not accept these symbols.

+## MODEL TEST
+Using Wilgenbeusch and Swofford's publication "Inferring Evolutionary Trees with PAUP*" as a guide, I tested the trimmed alignment under different models in PAUP.
+I ran a likelihood ratio test in the R script to compare the log-likelihoods of models, and found the second model (nst=6 rmatrix=estimate basefreq=empirical rates=gamma pinvar=0;) to be best supported.
+The alignment, settings, output and R script used for this model test can be found in the directory model_test_TAS1R1.

-## MAXIMUM LIKELIHOOD GENERATION
+## GENERATION OF PHYLOGENY
-On 6/14/23, I used PAUP's command line (Version 4.0a (build 168) for MacOS), to individually run both the "trimmed_TAS1R1_dna_aligned_combined.fa" and "selected_removal_TAS1R1_dna_aligned_combined.fa" alignments.
-All PAUP parameters are documented in the alignment nexus files, as these files were used as PAUP input.
-PAUP output was saved in each alignment's respective directory.
+I wrote an R script to iteratively run the PAUP analyses for both TAS1R1 and TAS1R3 alignments (found in ~/umami_selection/genes/scripts/argon_iterative_phylogeny.R).
+The alignments found in ~/phylogeny_TAS1R1/analysis_phylogeny_TAS1R1/ were ran on the University of Iowa computing cluster (ARGON).
+I copied the output files from this process into this directory, pairing the output with its respective alignment.